 Seminar Paper or Legal Research and Writing

-Students complete their remaining credits by successfully completing courses chosen from the graduate or upper-year JD curriculum in the Allard School of Law.
+Students complete their remaining credits by successfully completing courses chosen from the graduate or upper-year J.D. curriculum offered by the Allard School of Law.
 These include courses commonly assessed by the NCA.
 Please consult registration, course timetable and exam schedule information for descriptions of course offerings.

-LLM CL students are permitted to count a maximum of six (6) credits from JD courses towards their degree.
-LLM CL students wishing to take more JD courses for credit towards their degree must complete coursework in addition to the regular requirements for JD students enrolled in those courses.
-The additional coursework will be determined by the course instructor(s) in consultation with the Director, Graduate Certificate and Professional Programs and Associate Dean, Graduate Studies and Professional Programs.
-Those JD courses will be reassigned a graduate course number on the LLM CL student's transcript, reflecting the additional coursework.
+LLM CL students are permitted to count a maximum of 6 credits from J.D. courses towards their degree.
+LL.M.
+CL students wishing to take more J.D. courses for credit towards their degree must complete coursework in addition to the regular requirements for J.D. students enrolled in those courses.
+The additional coursework will be determined by the course instructor(s) in consultation with the Director, Graduate Professional Programs and Associate Dean, Graduate Studies.
+Those J.D. courses will be reassigned a graduate course number on the LL.M.
+CL student's transcript, reflecting the additional coursework.

 - Moots, clinical courses, or trial advocacy (LAW 472); and